Articles

 Recent geopolitical events have demonstrated the risks of technological dependence.
 Supply chain disruptions, export controls, and sanctions have shown that technology access can be weaponized.
 Nations are pursuing sovereign AI to:

-As IDC reports, "63% of organizations are now more likely to adopt sovereign cloud services specifically as a result of recent geopolitical events" - (IDC).
+As IDC reports, "63% of organizations are now more likely to adopt sovereign cloud services specifically as a result of recent geopolitical events" - IDC.

 Understanding sovereign AI requires examining its five foundational pillars, each representing a critical dimension of national AI capability.

 Compute—the processing power provided by chips and measured in FLOPs (floating-point operations)—underpins modern AI.
 As the International Institute for Strategic Studies notes, "compute presents one of the most consequential trade-offs.
 The more autonomy a country seeks over its compute infrastructure, the more domestic investment it must make.
-The more it relies on external platforms, the more capability it can access but at the cost of control" - (IISS).
+The more it relies on external platforms, the more capability it can access but at the cost of control" - IISS.

 Compute sovereignty involves: